The origins

 1961-2005

-Law 411 of 1985 established state funding which recognised the Società Dante Alighieri for its role in the public interest.
+Law 411 of 1985 established state funding which recognised Società Dante Alighieri for its role in the public interest.
 Eight years later there was the first framework agreement with the Ministry of Foreign Affairs, and in 1999 the Dante Alighieri Italian Language Project was born with the PLIDA certification (Progetto Lingua Italiana Dante Alighieri).
-In the twenty years between 1994 and 2014, the president of the Dante Society was Ambassador Bruno Bottai.
+In the twenty years between 1994 and 2014, the president of Società Dante Alighieri was Ambassador Bruno Bottai.
 In 2003 the Dante Alighieri Society (in collaboration with the Special Superintendence for the Florentine Museums Complex, Florence Museums and the Florence Savings Institute) created the first major exhibition on the history of the Italian language at the Uffizi Gallery: "Where the 'Sì' doth sound.
 The Italians and their language".
-On 1 June 2005, the Società Dante Alighieri received the Prince of Asturias Award for its "contribution to the common goal of preserving and disseminating European cultural heritage by teaching millions of people on every continent their respective national languages, as well as the literary and artistic traditions and ethical and humanistic values on which Western civilisation is founded".
+On 1 June 2005, Società Dante Alighieri received the Prince of Asturias Award for its "contribution to the common goal of preserving and disseminating European cultural heritage by teaching millions of people on every continent their respective national languages, as well as the literary and artistic traditions and ethical and humanistic values on which Western civilisation is founded".

 2006-2014